Third-party software component

 In computer programming, a third-party software component is a reusable software component developed to be either freely distributed or sold by an entity other than the original vendor of the development platform.
-The third-party software component market thrives because many programmers believe that component-oriented development improves the efficiency and the quality of developing custom applications.
+The third-party software component market is supported by the belief that component-oriented development improves efficiency and quality when developing custom applications.
 Common third-party software includes macros, bots, and software/scripts to be run as add-ons for popular developing software.
+In the case of operating systems such as Windows XP, Vista or 7, there are applications installed by default, such as Windows Media Player or Internet Explorer.